How do you find a good yacht training institute?

-In the United Arab Emirates we have 2 maritime authorities:
+The United Arab Emirates has two maritime authorities:

-- The Dubai Maritime City Authority is in charge for Dubai
+- The Dubai Maritime Authority (DMA - previous DMCA) is in charge for Dubai

-- The Federal Transport Authority of U.A.E. is in charge for the entire United Arab Emirates.
+- The Federal Maritime Authority of U.A.E.
+(FMA) is in charge for the entire United Arab Emirates.

 Both authorities approve training institutes, set standards and regulations and conduct audits.
 If a training institute complies with all requirements and passes the audit an accreditation is issued.